 Two essential facts must be recorded for every deposit:

 In Manager, both facts are recorded simultaneously when the deposit or advance is paid out.
-To record payment of a deposit, go to the Bank Accounts or Cash Accounts tab.
-Select Spend Money from the New Bank Transaction or New Cash Transaction dropdown list:
+To record payment of a deposit, go to the Payments tab.
+Select New Payment:

-Complete the payment form as you would for any other payment.
-Leave the
+Complete the payment form as you would for any other payment:

-Unit price field.
-However, if you wish, enter the quantity and unit price and Manager will calculate a total amount:
+Unit pricefield.
+However, if you wish, enter the quantity and unit price and Manager will calculate a total.

-The payment will now be deducted from the applicable bank or cash account’s balance.
-If from a bank account and marked as pending, it will show in the
+The payment will now be deducted from the applicable bank or cash account’s balance:

 Clicking on the balance, you can see transactions contributing to it, including the recent deposit payment:

-You can do the same thing in the Suppliers tab, with identical results.
+You can do the same thing in the Suppliers tab, with similar results.

 Whenever a purchase invoice is created for a supplier, any available net debit in that supplier’s Accounts payable balance will be automatically applied, reducing the balance due on the new purchase invoice.